-Yes, you quite possibly seen all of them, however, watch again with a purposeful eye.
-There are plausibly some forsaken jewels of wisdom cemented in this comedy about a Black barbershop owner attempting to do right by his family and stay true to his community on Chicago’s Southside.
+Yes, you quite possibly seen all of them, however, watch them again with a purposeful eye.
+There are plausibly some overlooked jewels of wisdom in this comedy about a Black barbershop owner attempting to do right by his family and stay true to his community on Chicago’s Southside.

 5. The Family That Preys

-You won’t sleep on this Tyler Perry drama even with the Madea caricature missing.
+Don’t sleep on this Tyler Perry drama just because Madea isn’t in it.
 Alfre Woodard plays Alice Pratt, a small diner owner proving building brick by brick with patience and attention to detail, can position one to become the unsuspected millionaire next door.
 In The Family That Preys “the meek inherit the earth.”

 6. Wall Street

-“Greed is good,” until the house of cards fall from financially immoral, unethical, and illegal practices.
-This movie takes you into the world of investing through one characters quest to escape the working class and how greed corrupts and negatively impacts yourself and those you love.
+“Greed is good,” until the house of cards fall from becoming morally bankrupt, unethical, and illegal.
+This movie takes you into the world of investing through one characters quest to escape the working class and how greed corrupts, negatively impacts yourself, your community and even those you love.

 7. Margin Call

-What happens when we naively invest and trust the US stock markets built on a corrupt foundation, the backs of enslaved Africans being one of the first traded commodities?
-What do we expect from multinational corporations whose primary aim is satisfying its shareholders unsustainable greed for ever-increasing profit margins?
-What happens when the margin falls?
-Margin Call is based on the 2008 housing market crash which investors foresaw but ignored.
+What happens when we naively invest and trust the US stock markets built on a corrupt foundation, the backs of enslaved Africans being one of the first traded commodities.
+What do we expect from multinational corporations whose primary aim is satisfying its shareholder’s unsustainable greed for ever-increasing profit margins?
+What happens when the margins fall?
+Margin Call is based on the 2008 U.S. housing market crash which investors foresaw but ignored.
 Invest wisely.

 8. The Social Network